classicrob/simply-jekyll/_notes/Hyper learning.md

 **I intentionally became a consultant because I believed it to be the best incubator for my impact and intellectual growth.
 This was a decision to direct hyper learning towards my strengths.**

 Reflection is key to the process  of hyper learning.
 I deliberately transform my experiences into principles that can be applied beyond my present experience.
-When I solve a problem for one client, I attempt to conceptualize a more abstract form of the problem and solution, making applicable to more situations.
+When I solve a problem for one client, I attempt to conceptualize a more abstract form of the problem and solution, making the principle or framework applicable to more situations.
 As I've been phrasing it, I [[Learn by going up and down the ladder of abstraction]].

 Abstractions are the core building block of a hyper learner to integrate varied experience.
 By allowing my knowledge, ideas, and learnings to cross-pollinate across projects, my output grows stronger rapidly.
 I can only do this if I can separate the content of my ideas from the questions.
 Consulting allows me to make bets on ideas across multiple situations to understand their boundary conditions and generalizability.